E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Openmpbeads/readme.rst

 Source Code
 ___________

-The Openmpbeads module patch is located at: https://gitlab.e-cam2020.eu/Quantum-Dynamics/PIM/tree/openmpbeads
+The Openmpbeads module patch is located at: https://gitlab.e-cam2020.eu/Quantum-Dynamics/PIM/tree/openmpbeads.

 Source Code Documentation
 _________________________

 The Openmpbeads patch adds description to the PaPIM code's documentation.
-Details how to access and generate PaPIM documentation are given here_ .
+Details how to access and generate PaPIM documentation are given :ref:`here <PaPIM>`.

-.. _here: ../PaPIM/readme.html